softwaremill/diffx/docs-sources/usage/output.md

 ## skipping identical

-In some cases it might be beneficial to skip rendering the identical fields, to do that simple set `showIgnored` to `false` when rendering output.
+In some cases it might be desired to skip rendering the identical fields, to do that simple set `showIgnored` to `false`.

 ```scala mdoc
 case class Person(name:String, age:Int)